spacetelescope/gwcs/docs/gwcs/using_wcs.rst

-In order to catch these kind of errors that can occur during numerical inversion, we need to turn off ``quiet`` mode and be prepared to catch `gwcs.wcs.WCS.NoConvergence` exceptions.
+In order to catch these kind of errors that can occur during numerical inversion, we need to turn off ``quiet`` mode and be prepared to catch `gwcs.wcs.NoConvergence` exceptions.
 In the next example, let's also add a point far away from the image for which numerical inverse fails.

 .. doctest-skip::